Who doesn’t want happiness?

 It’s a choice.

-You have to change your natural mental bodyguard to stand down.
+Harv argues that you have to change your natural mental bodyguard to stand down.

 Learning to be happy is about making a choice to be happy.